liuhongwei990311/LVI-ObjSemantic/README.md

 # LVI-ObjSemantic
 A Real time LiDAR-Visual-Inertial object level semantic SLAM for Forest Environments

-Our work is currently under peer review, and the dataset and code will be released after the paper is published.
+Our work is currently under reversion, and the dataset and code will be released after the paper is published.

 Here is the GIF of our project：